Come out to girlfriend about boy-crush?

 There are lots of stereotypes and myths about bisexuality.
 That a certain partner would "make someone go bisexual" is one of them.
 Sexuality is complex and many people feel their sexuality is fluid, but no one can make someone else's sexuality change.
 Being around a certain person might make you realize things about yourself.
 For example, spending time with a specific person may have made you realize you were attracted to males.
 But that person didn't make you bisexual.
 Similarly, it's impossible to "treat" homosexuality or bisexuality to make someone heterosexual.
 Sexual orientation is a natural, normal, healthy part of everyone's identity, be it gay, straight, or bi.

 If you are interested in ideas for coming out to your parents, see our related Go Ask Alice! answer to How can I tell my religious parents that I'm a lesbian without them disowning me?.
 With any luck your parents and girlfriend will take the news in stride, and love and support you for who you are.
 You may want to think about places you can get support though, in case things are rocky for a while.
 Is there a counselor or teacher at your school who is cool with queer issues?
 Or an LGBTQ organization such as Parents and Friends of Lesbians and Gays (PFLAG) in your community?
 You might also be able to get suggestions or support from other lesbian, gay, bi, or trans youth in similar situations to yours.
 The Gay Lesbian Straight Education Network has a listing of queer student groups all over the country.
-If there's no group in your area, (800) 246-PRIDE is a peer talk line run by a group called LYRIC for LGBTQ youth 23 and under.
+If there's no group in your area, you can also check out the GLBT National Help Center which offers support and information.

 Coming out to people you care about can be scary and liberating at the same time.
 Openness and honesty, accurate information to overcome stereotypes and allay fears, and time to process new information and feelings will hopefully help.